Zurück zum Blog

 Active record: work with data in databases.

-Routing: the built-in routing mechanism in Rails allows you to map URLs to concrete actions.
+Routing: the built-in routing mechanism in Rails maps URLs to concrete actions.

 Shopify (e-Commerce platform)

-Shopify is a web-based e-commerce platform that allows sellers to set up online stores and sell their products online.
-Shopify is created using Ruby on Rails, and, just like the simplicity of RoR, it offers a convenient way to do online business without having to open up a brick-and-mortar store (although, you can do that as well with their Shopify POS offer).
+Shopify is a web-based eCommerce platform that allows sellers to set up online stores and sell their products online.
+Shopify is built on Ruby on Rails, and, like the simplicity of RoR, it offers a convenient way to run an online business without opening a brick-and-mortar store (though you can do that as well with their Shopify POS offering).

-As platforms grow, so does the complexity behind their architecture expands until it becomes necessary to constantly maintain, update and further develop that platform to meet the ever-growing demands of the online market.
+As platforms grow, the complexity of their architecture expands until it becomes necessary to constantly maintain, update, and further develop them to meet the ever-growing demands of the online market.

 Java

 Java is a class-based object-oriented programming language developed and released by Sun Microsystems in 1995.
-It’s created with the notion to have as few implementation dependencies as possible.
+It’s designed to have as few implementation dependencies as possible.

 Java also works under the so-called WORA paradigm (write once, run anywhere), meaning that developers are able to write the code once and run it anywhere later.
-All platforms that support Java can run the code without the need to recompile.
+All platforms that support Java can run the code without recompilation.

-One important feature of Java is the Java Virtual Machine or JVM.
-JVM is a virtual machine that allows computers to run Java programs (and programs created with other languages) using Java bytecode.
-In turn, Java bytecode is the set of instructions present in the Java Virtual Machine, with a similar functionality to what the assembler does in C or C++.
+One important feature of Java is the Java Virtual Machine (JVM).
+A JVM is a virtual machine that allows computers to run Java programs (and programs written in other languages) using Java bytecode.
+In turn, Java bytecode is the set of instructions executed by the Java Virtual Machine, with functionality similar to that of an assembler in C or C++.

 Some of the most prominent Java features are: